BarKetPlace/applied-bioinfo-project/README.md

 GNU bash, version 4.4.19(1)-release (x86_64-pc-linux-gnu)
 ...
 ```
-We will write more on the way.
+We will write more later.

 ## Example run
 To see the different steps to be executed with threshold 0.5 on a dummy input file `ali1.msl`, run: